DataDog/integrations-extras/n2ws/README.md

 ## Overview

-N2WS Backup & Recovery (CPM), known as N2WS, is an enterprise-class backup, recovery, and disaster recovery solution for Amazon Web Services (AWS).
-N2WS uses cloud native technologies (snapshots) to provide backup and restore capabilities in AWS.
+N2WS Backup & Recovery (CPM), known as N2WS, is an enterprise-class backup, recovery, and disaster recovery solution for Amazon Web Services (AWS) and Microsoft Azure.
+N2WS uses cloud native technologies (snapshots) to provide backup and restore capabilities in AWS and Azure.

 Your N2WS Backup and Recovery instance supports the monitoring of backups, disaster recovery, copy to S3, alerts, and more by Datadog monitoring service.
 This integration allows users to monitor and analyze the N2WS Backup and Recovery Dashboard metrics.